mvysogorets/passhub-docs/docs/50-browser-extension.md

 ![Extension Icon](/img/firefox-extension-icon.png)

-### Configuring the Extention
+### Configuring the Extension

-As opposed to the Chrome extension, the Firefox extension can only work with only one predefined PassHub server.
+As opposed to the Chrome extension, the Firefox extension can only work with one predefined PassHub server.
 To use the extension with your own PassHub instance, do the following:

 - Right-click on the extension icon and select the 'Manage Extension' item.